lazyc97/emo-clash/README.md

 }
 ```

+Get your free API key for [Firebase](https://firebase.google.com/) and [Microsoft Emotion API](https://azure.microsoft.com/en-us/try/cognitive-services/#vision).

+### Note
-Currently there is a bug in Cordova causing 4-spaces indentation in `config.xml` and `package.json`, please convert them before commit.
+- Currently there is a bug in Cordova causing 4-spaces indentation in `config.xml` and `package.json`, please convert them before commit.

-## TODO:
-- [ ] Option not to publish after picture is taken.
-- [ ] Resize picture before upload.
-- [ ] Enable authentication to access your own published pictures.